SupriyaY/Phonebook/README.md

 Day 1:
 * Map out data models: Users and Contacts.
 Users have contacts in their phonebook.
 * User stories which include frontend and backend routes.
 Time management and flow between backend logic and user interface
-* Set up rails and React
+* Set up Rails and React servers

 Day 2:
+* Let's Code!
+* Models, Controllers, Routes
+* Ability to view JSON object

 Day 3: